Automatic login with startx and systemd

 The last step is to execute

-Drop this unit in /etc/systemd/system/x11-autologin.service
+Drop this unit in /etc/systemd/system/x11-autologin.service and

-enable it with systemctl enable x11-autologin.service
+enable it with systemctl enable x11-autologin.service.
+Xorg is now

 running rootless and logging into the journal.
 After using it for a